- Adding an Inline Image

 Use Size and Flow to control how your image relates to accompanying text.

-Flow controls are available when you choose one of the two smallest size options for your image, and determine how your image will be positioned in a field of text.
+Flow controls are available only when you choose one of the two smallest size options for your image, and determine how your image will be positioned in a field of text.
 Below are some example combinations of these two controls:

 You may notice that, on devices where there isn't much horizontal space, flow left and right do not take effect.
 Vellum does this automatically to make sure that your images look great even on small devices, like iPhones.